ahmedabdou14/ahmedabdou14/README.md

 ### 🙋🏽‍♂️***About me ....***

 ✔ I'm a senior computer science student at Qatar University and a reseach assistant 💡<br>
-✔ I’m currently Developing an open source FastApi production template, Vaultexe 🔑<br>
+✔ I enjoy contributing to OSS and developed an open source FastApi production template, Vaultexe 🔑<br>
-✔ I work as a backend engineer for an upcomming Carbon Pricing Platform 🌱<br>
+✔ I work as a backend engineer for the next Qatar Carbon Pricing Platform 🌱<br>
-✔ I enjoy competitive programming, solving Leetcode questions 🚀<br>
+✔ I enjoy competitive programming & solving Leetcode questions 🚀<br>
 ✔ I work mainly in Python 🐍 but I am blown away with GO 🦫<br>

 <br>